SirPepe/ornament/Readme.md

 }
 ```

-Attribute values are parsed with `JSON.parse()`.
-Invalid JSON is represented
+Content attribute values are parsed with `JSON.parse()`.
+Invalid JSON is
-with the object used to initialize the accessor, or the empty object if the
+represented with the object used to initialize the accessor, or the empty object
-accessor has no initial value.
-Using the setter with non-objects throws
+if the accessor has no initial value.
+Using the IDL attribute's setter with
-TypeErrors.
-Note that this transformer is really just a wrapper around
+non-objects throws TypeErrors.
+Note that this transformer is really just a
-`JSON.parse()` and `JSON.stringify()` without any object validation.
+wrapper around `JSON.parse()` and `JSON.stringify()` without any object
+validation.

 ### Transformer `eventHandler()`

-Implements an old-school inline event handler property/attribute in the style of
+Implements old-school inline event handler attributes in the style of
 `onclick="console.log(42)"`.
 To work properly, this should only be used in
 conjunction with `@attr()` (with reflectivity enabled) and on an accessor that
-starts with `on`:
+has a name starting with `on`:

 ```javascript
 import { define, attr, eventHandler } from "@sirpepe/schleifchen";